AuraUAS/AuraUAS.github.io/README.md

 - Robustness - the system and the code can never fail.

-- Simplicity - like weight when buiding an airplane, simplicity must be a focus from the very beginning.
+- Simplicity - like weight when building an airplane, simplicity must be a focus from the very beginning.
   - Limits the number of CPU boards it supports.
   - Limits the number of sensors and external devices it supports.